JanRudert/body-measurement-api/README.md

  * from - time range start, if omitted no lower boundary
  * to - time range start, if omitted no upper boundary

-For demo reasons the time range filter only support the format `yyyyMMdd` currently.
+For demo reasons the time range filter only supports the format `yyyyMMdd` currently.
 They are inclusive and assume UTC.

 The response will contain a sequence of measurements: